BorisRado/slower_simple_examples/README.md

 The client call to `add_arrays` is blocking by default, meaning the client will wait until it receives a response from the server.
 In this case, the client will continue execution once it receives `result = np.array([3, 5, 5])`.

 There is also the option to make the calls to the server model in a "streaming" fashion, which means that the client invokes the method and continues with its process.
-This is done by setting `blocking=False` in the method invokation.
+This is done by setting `blocking=False` in the method invocation.
 For instance:

 ```python
 for v in range(10):